Should I Go Gluten-Free? What Your DNA Can Tell You (2026)

 The Bottom Line

 Before committing to a restrictive diet, find out whether the most common medical reason for avoiding gluten — celiac disease — is even genetically possible for you.
-A $19 screening from your existing DNA data can answer this question in minutes and may save you from an unnecessary dietary restriction — or, if positive, point you toward the right diagnostic path.
+A free-to-start screening from your existing DNA data can answer this question in minutes and may save you from an unnecessary dietary restriction — or, if positive, point you toward the right diagnostic path.

 Screen your celiac risk now →